s2t2/birthday-wishes-py/README.md

 #### Create a Spreadsheet

-Create a new Google Sheets document, and inside it create a sheet named "Birthdays".
+Create a new Google Sheets document, and inside it create a sheet named "Birthdays" with column headers of `name`, `month`, and `day`.
 Obtain the document's unique identifier from the URL, and store it in an environment variable called `GOOGLE_SHEET_ID`.

 Edit the sharing settings of this document to grant "edit" privileges to the "client email" address located in the credentials file.